Best Cornbread Dressing

 Why you should make this recipe

-- The perfect holiday side.
-This stuffing is colorful and bursting with savory and subtly sweet flavors.
-It will be everyone’s favorite Thanksgiving side dish!
+• The perfect holiday side.
+Colorful and bursting with savory and subtly sweet flavors, this cornbread dressing will be everyone’s favorite Thanksgiving side dish!

 Ingredients needed

-This easy Thanksgiving dressing recipe calls for simple, straightforward ingredients.
+This southern cornbread dressing recipe calls for simple, straightforward ingredients.
 Here’s what you need:

-- Cornbread.
+• Cornbread.
 We like Jiffy boxed cornbread and 2 boxes makes the perfect amount for this recipe.
+Homemade cornbread works, but you’ll just need to make sure it fills a 9×13-inch pan.

-- Vegetables.
-Chopped onion and celery are mixed in the cornbread batter before baking for extra flavor.
+• Vegetables.
+Chopped onion and celery are mixed in the cornbread batter before baking for extra savory flavor.

-- Eggs & broth.
-A mix of eggs and chicken broth is used to keep the stuffing from drying out in the oven.
+• Eggs & broth.
+Add a mix of eggs and chicken broth or chicken stock to keep the stuffing from drying out in the oven.
 It also adds a ton of flavor!

-- Maple sausage.
-This really takes this Thanksgiving classic to the next level!
+• Maple sausage.
+To really take this Thanksgiving classic to the next level!
 There’s something so delicious about that little touch of sweetness with the meat and all of the other ingredients in this stuffing that is absolutely incredible.

-- Garnish.
-For presentation, you can garnish with chopped fresh parsley or rosemary.
+• Garnish.
+For presentation, you can garnish with chopped fresh parsley, rosemary or sage.

 How to make this recipe